Best Film for the Sears KS Super II

-There are also ISO 800 and 160 versions of Kodak Portra.
+There’s also ISO 800 and 160 emulsions of Portra.
 8x10 sheets, 4x5 sheets, and rolls of 120 film are also available to buy.

 Black and White Film

 With reasonable costs and good very popular to try in the Sears KS Super II.

 The primary attraction for photography students and budget minded photographers is the reasonable price.
 Even if you would not put yourself in that group, it’s good to have affordable rolls of 35 film readily available for testing recently delivered used cameras.